-The UK Government has agreed with the EU to a six month extension of Article 50.
+The UK Government has agreed with the EU to an extension of Article 50.
 This means that for the time being pets can travel using the existing pet passport scheme.
 Please be aware that if we have a no-deal Brexit then the requirements for taking your pet with you will change.

 Current rules for pet travel within the EU: